Nirmal-Patel20/StudentManagementSystem/README.md

  - When it exits, it saves all student data back to the file.

  > [!warning]
- > if filed named `DataStore.txt` does not exits in current directory, the program will terminate
+ > if file name `DataStore.txt` does not exits in current directory, the program will terminate

 ### Customize the Behavior
 - To modify the behavior: